 Students in our educational programs, impressed by the beauty of the flower and the ingenuity of the Kalapuya, often ask where they can see camas growing.
 It’s easy to mention the Columbia River Gorge or Camassia Natural Area in West Linn; however, they want to know where they can find it near their homes, right here in Washington County.

 With a bit of persistence, we have found several locations throughout Washington County, primarily where restoration activities have taken place, where camas has begun to pop up again.
 Starting in April and continuing through mid to late May, camas will begin appearing in open fields, hillsides and areas of recent restoration, right around us.

 Are you interested in learning more about how the Atfalati-Kalapuya used the camas plant?
-Book our “Atfalati-Kalapuya: The First People of Washington County” Mobile Museum presentation for your school or community group.
+Book our “This IS Kalapuyan Land” Museum Presentation for your community group.

 Below are a few locations in the county where camas is known to grow.

 Beaverton – Camille Park (near Washington Square Mall)

 What we know: Small fields of camas grow in several areas around the park.

 Address: 10299 SW Marjorie Ln, Beaverton, OR 97008